nab138/LinuxGamingBot/README.md

 # LinuxGamingBot
-A small bot that is **undergoing active development** designed to help linux gamers and developers publish native linux builds.
+A small bot that is **undergoing active development** designed to help linux gamers and provide benefits to developers who publish native linux builds.

 ## Usage